 What happens if there's a health concern or emergency?

-If a student falls ill or is injured, he/she will be taken to the appropriate University of Iowa Hospitals and Clinics facility.
+If a student falls ill or is injured, he/she will be taken to the appropriate local medical facility.
 All costs are the responsibility of the students and/or parents.
-In order to participate, students and parents must sign a set of forms that include basic health information as well as emergency contact and consent information, all of which is kept strictly confidential.

 CLASSES AND SCHEDULE